Living in Armenia

 When we asked people living in Armenia about recreational activities, they mentioned:

 "In Armenia, residents enjoy a variety of recreational facilities, such as parks, sports complexes, and outdoor activities.
 Parks are a popular destination for locals and tourists alike, offering a variety of activities such as walking, jogging, and picnicking.
 Sports complexes provide a variety of activities, including basketball, tennis, and swimming.
 Outdoor activities such as hiking, camping, and skiing are also popular in Armenia.
-Additionally, there are many cultural attractions, such as museums, galleries, and theaters, that provide entertainment and education," remarked one expat in Armenia.
+Additionally, there are many cultural attractions, such as museums, galleries, and theaters, that provide entertainment and education," wrote one expat living in Armenia.

 What is the weather like in Armenia?